corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/first-flow/code-java.md

 import org.slf4j.LoggerFactory;

-// MyFirstFlowResponder is a responder flow, its corresponding initiating flow is called MyFirstFlow (defined in MyFirstFlow.java)
+// MyFirstFlowResponder is a responder flow.
+Its corresponding initiating flow is called MyFirstFlow (defined in MyFirstFlow.java)
 // to link the two sides of the flow together they need to have the same protocol.
 @InitiatedBy(protocol = "my-first-flow")
 // Responder flows must inherit from ResponderFlow